What to wear for a pre-wedding photo shoot

 3. Consider the colour

 There’s a little more to consider here as your location and season plays a big part.
 The idea is not to blend in with your background.
 When you watch movies, notice how the main characters always stand out from the background actors?
-This is because they pick colours that stand out but keep in line with the theme.
+This is because they pick colours that stand out but keep in line with the palette and theme.

 4. Tones & patterns of your clothing